 Hi!
 My name is Ashley Sterbank and I’m the autistic support teacher at Bellefonte Elementary School.
 I graduated from Gannon University in 2006 with a Bachelor of Science degree in elementary and special education.
 Shortly after graduating, I returned to Gannon to receive a Master of Education degree in reading.
 I started teaching at Bellefonte Area School District in the fall of 2013.
 My favorite part of being a special education teacher is not only working with amazing students, but also amazing staff members.
 The paraeducators in my classroom work so hard every day to make the students successful in and out of the classroom.
 I love getting to watch students grow and learn both academically and socially.
 I have lived in the great state of Pennsylvania my whole life.
 I grew up in St. Marys and am part of a big family.
 I’m one of five!
 Some things I love to do in my spare time are reading, traveling, enjoying the outdoors, and most importantly, spending time with family and friends.

-Holly Williams: Autistic and emotion support teacher
+Holly Williams: Autistic and emotional support teacher

 Marion-Walker and Pleasant Gap elementary schools